SolidMVC/ExpandableFAQ/readme.txt

 == Upgrade Notice ==

+= 6.0.2 =
+* Just drag and drop new plugin folder or click 'update' in WordPress plugin manager.

 = 6.0.1 =
 * Just drag and drop new plugin folder or click 'update' in WordPress plugin manager.